 [Regulation 6 amended in Gazette 7 Jun 2002 p.
 2723.]

-7. Maximum number of persons
+7. Maximum number of persons for buildings other than large licensed premises

 (1) Subject to this regulation and regulation 9A, the maximum number of persons that may be accommodated in a public building other than large licensed premises shall be ascertained in accordance with the Table to this subregulation.